TheBoredTeam/TheBoringWorker/ReadMe.md

 - **Send Data**: Transmits data to `boring.notch`.
 - **Receive Notifications**: Listens for notifications from `boring.notch`.
-- **Immediate Notifications**: Supports sending notifications with an "immediate" flag.
+- **Immediate Notifications**: Supports sending notifications with an "deliverImmediately" flag.

 ## Prerequisites

-- macOS 10.14 or later
+- macOS 14 or later
-- Xcode 12 or later
+- Xcode 15 or later

 ## Installation